launchdarkly/dotnet-core/README.md

 ## Learn more

 Read our [documentation](https://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
 You can also head straight to the [complete reference guide for this SDK](https://docs.launchdarkly.com/sdk/server-side/dotnet).

-The authoritative description of all types, properties, and methods is in the [generated API documentation](https://launchdarkly.github.io/dotnet-server-sdk/pkgs/sdk/server/).

 ## Testing